 Some of my personal highlights was a short workshop by a BBC comedian and writer who explained timing and humour in social media.
-Full of memes, it was current engaging and funny.
+Full of memes, it was currently engaging and funny.

 Moz founder Rand Fishkin also talked about the future of SEO in 2018, which was highly relevant and full of great tips.

-We were in the main stage for the official opening of the NASDAQ trading, where there was a live link to Times Square.
+We were on the main stage for the official opening of the NASDAQ trading, with a live link to Times Square.